NishitMittal2004/Blog-on-OpenCV/README.md

 ---

 ## I. Introduction
-Image processing is a captivating realm that allows us to uncover hidden insights and unleash creativity through the manipulation of digital images.
+Image processing is a captivating realm that allows us to uncover hidden insights and unleash creativity by manipulating digital images.
 Various industries, from healthcare to entertainment, have been revolutionized by utilizing advanced and modern technology in this field.
 One such powerful technology that has earned its recognition is OpenCV.

 ![Intro to OpenCV](https://drive.google.com/uc?export=download&id=1N8DVn8cLEHd74WRPb5J4b-5f_6G2Ohpj)